 The Times online had a list of soem of the best (read worst) violations of trust by the official media.

-— It took China 18 years before it broke its silence to reveal that 694 people – including 597 children – had died in a Chinese New Year’s Day inferno in a crowded cinema in 1977.
+More on these can be found ont he Times Online story here.— It took China 18 years before it broke its silence to reveal that 694 people – including 597 children – had died in a Chinese New Year’s Day inferno in a crowded cinema in 1977.
 There was no explanation for the delay in the news

 — In 1975, 62 dams in central Henan province crumbled over the course of three days or were intentionally destroyed amid record rainfall, killing at least 175,000 people in the worst such recorded disaster in history.
 Government figures were declassified only in 2005